allaboutapps/A3AndroidTemplate/README.md

 To fetch the latest strings from [Texterify](https://github.com/chrztoph/texterify) run the gradle task `updateStrings`.
 The config file `texterify.json` is located in `/app`.

+### ktlint

+The BuildPlugin will register a pre-commit hook to enforce the usage of ktlint and formatted code.
+(To disable this behavior delete the task in the local BuildPlugin)

+Download [ktlint](https://github.com/pinterest/ktlint) and make sure that it can be found on you PATH.

 ### Open Source Licenses

 The `oss_licenses` module is set up to generate an HTML file that contains the licenses for all dependencies.
 Run the gradle task `checkLicense` to generate it.
 (Bitrise Step preferred)